unlbslk/arch-deckify/README.md

 ## Features:
 - **Wayland Session Selector**: Allows you to choose a desktop session for your system.
 - **Gamescope Gaming Mode**: Switch to a full-screen gaming experience similar to SteamOS.
+It uses [gamescope-session-steam](https://github.com/ChimeraOS/gamescope-session-steam) (Thanks to ChimeraOS team for this).
 - **SDDM Configuration**: Automatically configures SDDM for autologin.
 - **Shortcut Creation**: Adds a desktop shortcut for easy switching to Gaming Mode.
 - **Optional Tools**: Offers installation of **Flatpak**, **Decky Loader**.